All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Liraglutide and the LEADER Lipid Data

-The LEADER cardiovascular outcomes trial provided some of the earliest robust data on GLP-1 agonists and lipids.
+The LEADER cardiovascular outcomes trial provided some of the earliest solid data on GLP-1 agonists and lipids.
 Verma et al. analyzed LEADER lipid data and reported that liraglutide 1.8 mg reduced triglycerides by 13 percent and non-HDL cholesterol by 3 percent compared to placebo over 36 months.
 These changes were consistent regardless of baseline statin use.

 Dulaglutide REWIND Data